aionnetwork/Transwarp-Conduit/README.md

  5. In other fail cases, transaction will be reverted.

  - - - -
- See [TWC paper link] for more details.
+ See https://aion.network/developers/#whitepapers for more details.